 Most important is that you control the content in your LinkedIn profile.
 With it you can ensure there is a factual and readily accessible source of information about you online.
 That is critical if search results of your name yield little information about you or come from third-party sources or the information that appears is substantially inaccurate or out-of-date.

-In 2014, LinkedIn became a major publishing platform for its users.
+LinkedIn is a major publishing platform for its users.
 You can publish articles there which can be read by hundreds or thousands of readers.
-Then you can amplify them with Twitter, Facebook and other social media tools.
-This is why LinkedIn is a tremendously important branding tool.
+Then you can amplify them with social media tools.
+Better, post videos.
+Videos are now the most popular type of content on LinkedIn.

 Do I Have to Use Social Media to Improve my Reputation?

-Social media plays an especially important role in maintaining and growing online reputations.
-Professionals invest time and capital to ensure such social media platforms as FacebookInstagramLinkedIn and Twitter contain content appropriate to their stature and reflect both personal and professional goals.
+Professionals invest time and capital to ensure such social media platforms as Facebook, Instagram, LinkedIn, TikTok and X contain content appropriate to their stature and reflect both personal and professional goals.
 Celebrities have found social media an effective platform to promote their creative projects, support their philanthropic causes, and stay attuned to their audience.
-(As well as to reinvent themselves.)
 Using it carelessly, though, can backfire.
+Especially in a politically charged climate like our current one.

 Nevertheless, there are many reasons why a company or organization may not be active on social media.
 Some do not allow employees to utilize social media.